Go1dExperience/react-test/README.md

     3. It uses online database of mongodb.

     3. To store an image, it uses aws, and communicates with it using multer, multer.s3

+  Future plan

+    1. Clean up the codes.

+    2. Implement more React hooks, such as useReducer.